wp-plugins/ninja-galleries/readme.txt

 	*Ability to create a custom url.
 Currently, the user is restricted to /gallery/, future versions of Ninja Galleries will correct this.

 == Changelog ==
+= 1.0.3 =
+Fixed a bug related to onecolumn-page.php.

 = 1.0.2 =
 Fixed an activation bug that some users were seeing.